SChapin97/Reddit-Scraper/README.md

 The goal for this script is to send me daily updates about the various subreddits I care about (packaged into different multireddits based on subject).
 Similarly to buildapcsales.py, I will likely also have the output emailed to me on a daily bases (by using a cronjob)

-## laptopdeals.py :: Not Started
+## laptopdeals.py :: Fully Working
 Basically the same thing as buildapcsales.py, but with the /r/laptopdeals subreddit.
-Will probably be used in the same fashion as buildapcsales.py.